michaeldoye/mat-progress-buttons/README.md

 raised?: boolean, // raised button mode?: string, // determinate/intederminate
-value?: number // used if mode is determinate
+value?: number // used if mode is determinate fullWidth?: boolean // button will be full width if true
 ```

 ## Development